 HRSA defines core Medical Nutrition Therapy as the provision of food, nutritional services and nutritional supplements provided outside of a primary care visit by a licensed registered dietician based on physician's recommendation and a nutritional plan developed by a licensed registered dietician.
-The Houston EMA Part A/B Medical Nutrition Therapy includes nutritional counseling, provision nutritional supplements (of up to 90 day supply) for eligible HIV/AIDS infected persons living within the Houston EMA.
-Clients must have a written referral or prescription from a physician extender and a written nutritional plan prepared by a licensed, registered dietician
+The Houston EMA Part A/B Medical Nutrition Therapy includes nutritional counseling, provision nutritional supplements (of up to 90 day supply) for eligible people living with HIV in the Houston EMA.
+Clients must have a written referral or prescription from a physician or physician extender and a written nutritional plan prepared by a licensed, registered dietician

-1.0 Services are individualized and tailored to client needs.
-1.1 Education/Counseling - Clients Receiving New Supplements All clients receiving a supplement for the first time will receive appropriate education/counseling.
+1.0 Services are individualized and tailored to client needs. · · · · · · · · · · · · · · · · · · · 1.1 Education/Counseling - Clients Receiving New Supplements All clients receiving a supplement for the first time will receive appropriate education/counseling.
 This must include written information regarding supplement benefits, side effects and recommended dosage in client's primary language.
-Client record indicates compliance 1.2 Education/Counseling - Follow-Up Clients receive education/counseling regarding supplement(s) again at: • follow-up • when there is a change in supplements • at the discretion of the registered dietician if clinically indicated Client record indicates compliance 2.0 Services adhere to professional standards and regulations.
-2.1 Nutritional Supplement Formulary RW funded nutritional supplement disbursement for program eligible clients shall be based on the current RWGA nutritional supplement formulary.
-Ryan White funds may not be used for nutritional supplements not on the approved formulary.
-Providers wishing to prescribe/order other supplements not on the formulary must obtain a waiver from the RWGA prior to doing so.
-Agency policies and procedures must ensure that MDs and physician extenders comply with the current clinical/Public Health Services guidelines for ART and treatment of opportunistic infections.
-Review of agency's Policies & Procedures Manual indicates compliance Review of billing history indicates compliance Documentation in client's record
+Client record indicates compliance 1.2 Education/Counseling Follow-Up Clients receive education/counseling regarding supplement(s) again at: follow-up when there is a change in supplements at the discretion of the registered dietician if clinically indicated Client record indicates compliance 2.0 Services adhere to professional standards and regulations.
+2.1 Nutritional Supplement FormularyRW funded nutritional supplement disbursement for program eligible clientsshall be based on the current RWGA nutritional supplement formulary.
+RyanWhite funds may not be used for nutritional supplements not on the approvedformulary.
+Providers wishing to prescribe/order other supplements not on theformulary must obtain a waiver from the RWGA prior to doing so.
+Agencypolicies and procedures must ensure that MDs and physician extenders complywith the current clinical/Department of Health and Human Services guidelinesfor ART and treatment of opportunistic infections.
+Review of agency's Policies & Procedures Manual indicates compliance Review of billing history indicates compliance Documentation in client's record 2.2 Inventory Supplement inventory is updated and rotated as appropriate on a first-in, first- out basis, and shelf-life standards and applicable laws are observed.
+Review of agency's Policies & Procedures Manual indicates compliance Staff interviews

-2.2 Inventory Supplement inventory is updated and rotated as appropriate on a first-in, first-out basis, and shelf-life standards and applicable laws are observed.
-Review of agency's Policies & Procedures Manual indicates compliance Staff interviews 2.3 Licensure Providers/vendors maintain proper licensure.
-A physician or physician assistant (PA) with prescribing privileges at a Part A/B/C and/or MAI-funded agency or qualified primary care provider must write an order for Part A-funded nutritional supplements.
-A licensed registered dietician must provide an individualized nutritional plan including education/counseling based on a nutritional assessment Documentation of current licensure Nutritional plan in client's record 2.4 Protocols Nutrition therapy services will use evidence-based guides, protocols, best practices, and research in the field of HIV/AIDS including the American Dietetic Association's HIV-related protocols in Medical Nutrition Therapy Across the Continuum of Care.
+2.3 Licensure Providers/vendors maintain proper licensure.
+A physician or physician extender (PE) with prescribing privileges at a Part A/B/C and/or MAI-funded agency or qualified primary care provider must write an order for Part A- funded nutritional supplements.
+A licensed registered dietician must provide an individualized nutritional plan including education/counseling based on a nutritional assessment Documentation of current licensure Nutritional plan in client's record 2.4 Protocols Nutrition therapy services will use evidence-based guides, protocols, best practices, and research in the field of HIV including the American Dietetic Association's HIV-related protocols in Medical Nutrition Therapy Across the Continuum of Care.
 Chart Review shows compliance Review of agency's Policies & Procedures Manual indicates compliance